naman14310/Interview_Prep/Subjects/OOPS/Class and Objects.md

 1. Friendship is not mutual.
 If class A is a friend of B, then B doesn’t become a friend of A automatically.
 2. Friendship is not inherited.
 3. When we make a class as friend, all its member functions automatically become friend functions.
+4. A function can be declared friend with any number of classes.
+5. A friend function is not in the scope of class to which it has been declared as friend hence it cannot be called using object of that class.
+6. It can be declared either in public or private part of class without affecting its meaning.

 <br>